 No Category Base works out of the box, and barely adds any overheads since it’s simple.
 You won’t need technical knowledge because you won’t need to edit any WordPress files.

 The plugin is compatible with WMPL, sub-categories, and WordPress multisite.
-It’s free, has over 100,000 active installs, and plays well with other plugins too.
+It’s completely free and plays well with other plugins too.

 By default, WordPress only allows you to add categories to posts.
 The default WordPress category system doesn’t allow you to add categories to media, pages, and some custom categories.